gravitational/teleport/rfd/0173-terraform-machine-id.md

 ### Implementation

-We will introduce two new mechanisms in the Terraform provider:
+We will introduce two new mechanisms:
-- MachineID joining
+- MachineID joining in the Terraform provider
-- Resource bootstrapping
+- Terraform Resource bootstrapping in `tctl`

 #### MachineID joining